 A practical guide to understanding what the /goal command does in Codex, when to use it, how to write it properly, and why it can improve an AI coding workflow while increasing token usage.

-How to Use /goal in Codex
+How to Use /goal Properly in Codex

-And at first, it works very well.
+And at first, that works really well.

 Little by little, the limits appear:

-the AI forgets decisions made earlier;
+the AI forgets earlier decisions;

 the design becomes less consistent;